JemRF/RF-Documentation/pages/wifidocs/gateway-mqtt.md

 [probe id] = [[{"temperature":"80.42","unit_of_measurement":"F"}],[{"humidity":"53.10","unit_of_measurement":"%"}]]

-{% include note.html content="For the WiFi unit with the Temperate and Humidity Sensor, the Probe Id is the PEP number."%}
+{% include note.html content="For the WiFi unit with the Temperate and Humidity Sensor, the Probe Id is the Device Id."%}